 Similar to most subscription based websites, Proto.io doesn’t require a credit card to get started.
 Once signed up with an email, the full-featured free trial will end in 15 days.
 After the free trial, users can convert their account to a limited-feature free account or pay a monthly/annual fee to continue with the full-feature account.
 If you’re a student or a non-profit organization, the subscription prices are 50% off, but require email confirmation from the institution you’re associated with.

 4. Follow the step-by-step tutorial

 Once you are logged in, the website will prompt for the project name and the device/platform.
 Platforms include a smartphone, tablet, desktop, or smartwatch.
-Then a step-by-step tutorial will help you design your first screen, create another screen, add a button, create screen state, create a state transition, preview in Proto.io player, and share with your friends or co-workers.
+Then a step-by-step tutorial will help you design your first screen, create another screen, add a button, create a screen state, create a state transition, preview in Proto.io player, and share with your friends or co-workers.